dougarley/tlpd-helper/readme.md

 # Time-Lost Protodrake Helper Script #

 ## About ##
 This script uses Node.js to make tracking the Time-Lost Protodrake easier.
-The script keeps track of the Vyragosa kills players you add to it, and will also check and see if they have already attained the Time-Lost Protodrake mount.
+The script keeps track of the Vyragosa kills of players you add to it, and will also check and see if they have already collected the Time-Lost Protodrake mount.

 ## How It Works ##
 Using Node.JS and the Battle.net this script: